parallelvirtualcluster/docs/docs/index.md

 ## Getting Started

-To get started with PVC, read over the [Cluster Architecture](https://parallelvirtualcluster.readthedocs.io/en/latest/cluster-architecture/) page then see the [Getting Started](https://parallelvirtualcluster.readthedocs.io/en/latest/getting-started/) guide for details on configuring your first cluster.
+To get started with PVC, read over the [Cluster Architecture](/architecture/cluster-architecture/) pages then see the [Getting Started](/deployment/getting-started/) guide for details on configuring your first cluster.

 ## Changelog